-Devil’s Food cake is a rich chocolate cake with chocolate frosting.
+Devil’s Food Cake is a rich chocolate cake with chocolate frosting.
 This 4 layer Devil’s Food Cake recipe was an enormous hit with my family.
-We were practically wrestling each other for the last slice!
-It’s one of the best chocolate cakes I have ever made.
+We were practically wrestling with each other for the last slice!
+It’s one of the best chocolate cake recipes I have ever made.

 Devil’s Food Cake for an early Birthday Celebration!